kupuguy/five-words/README.md

 Or for a bit of fun use the `--shards` option to split the data up into smaller groups.
 The more groups the faster it might complete but it will take more memory.
 The parameter is a list of lower case letters to use as a mask when splitting data.
+This parameter defaults to splitting on `einot`.

+Use --no-anagrams to get only one solution where a word has anagrams instead of one solution for each anagram.

 ![Sample output running on a macbook, took 55 seconds](docs/output.png)